Lamplighter

+Lamplighting is not as prevalent in modern times.
+However, certain cities maintain the tradition to attract tourism.
+These include Zagreb, Croatia; Wroclaw, Poland; and Brest, Belarus.

 Today

-Today a lamplighter is an extremely rare job.
-In Brest as a tourist attraction a lamplighter has been employed since 2009 to light up the kerosene lamps in the shopping street every day.
+In Brest, Belarus, as a tourist attraction, a lamplighter has been employed since 2009 to light the kerosene lamps in the shopping street every day.

-A small team of lamplighters still operate in London, England where gas lights have been installed by English Heritage.
+As of 2022, a small team of lamplighters operate in London, England where gas lights have been preserved by English Heritage.

-In the European Union, there are only two cities where lamplighters are still on duty.
-Zagreb in Croatia and Wroclaw in Poland.
+In the European Union, there are two cities where lamplighters are still on duty: Zagreb, Croatia and Wroclaw, Poland.

 In Waikiki, Hawaii, lamplighters in traditional Hawaiian costumes run along the shore and light gas torches in the evening.

-Frank Serpico, an NYPD whistleblower, prefers to use the term "lamp-lighter" to describe the whistleblower's role as a watchman.

-Tinker Tailor Soldier Spy, a spy novel written by John le Carré, refers to Lamplighters as a section of British Intelligence that provided surveillance and couriers.